Tween Birthday Party Ideas

 Oh gawd, someone pass me the manual for raising kids NOW.
 Or a bottle of wine.

-So rather than think about the consequences of this being our last year before Soph becomes an official teenager, I distracted myself by styling up a vintage style birthday for her.
+So rather than think about the consequences of this being our last year before Soph becomes an official teenager, I distracted myself with tween birthday party ideas and by styling up a vintage style birthday for her.
 I was lucky enough to work with the party decorations supplied by Lark Store for this shindig, who have an incredible range of beautiful stuff that I almost couldn’t choose from.
 Almost.

 I’ll talk about the inspo and the details as we go through, but here is the end result for Sophie’s 12th Birthday Party.